-The Social Science Baha is an independent, non-profit organisation set up with the objective of promoting and enhancing the study of and research in the social sciences in Nepal.
-Established on 1 January 2002 with the primary focus of starting a social science library, the Social Science Baha was initially hosted at Himal Association, a non-profit organisation located at Patan Dhoka, Lalitpur.
-By the time of its formal registration as an independent entity on 15 January 2007, however, the Baha had diversified its activities and become involved in other areas as well, namely: i) conducting the four-month-long Immersion Course on Contemporary Social Issues; ii) hosting lectures, discussions, workshops, and conferences; iii) publishing books, occasional papers and journals; and iv) conducting research.
+Social Science Baha (SSB) is an independent, non-profit organisation set up with the objective of promoting and enhancing the study of and research in the social sciences in Nepal.
+Established on 1 January 2002 with the primary focus of starting a social science library, the SSB has since diversified its activities and taken up other activities as well, namely, i) hosting lectures, discussions, workshops, and conferences; ii) publishing books, occasional papers and journals; and iii) conducting research.

 Social Science Baha Library

 The main priority of SSB from the very beginning has been the development of a well-stocked and efficiently managed social science library.
 The SSB library has so far collected more than 35,000 items consisting of books, documents, reports, journals, maps, dissertations, CDs, brochures, pamphlets, etc. The collection has been put together mainly through donations by individuals and institutions in Nepal and abroad and has been augmented by purchases over the years.
 The library also provides users with access to online journals through aggregators such as JSTOR and ProjectMuse.
 The SSB library is not a lending library and users are expected to visit the library to make use of the resources available.